Soft Autumn: The Ultimate Guide

 When looking at a color, here are some things to think about:

 For Soft Autumn, you will want colors that have more yellow added to them.
-And you will look for colors that have been softed by gray and by black.
+And you will look for colors that have been softened by gray and sometimes a touch of black.
 If the color has a lot of white added to it, it will most likely be in the Spring season.
 You want to go for softer colors.

 You can also try a Soft Autumn color swatch fan to help you get better acquainted with your palette, and assist you in shopping choices.